A Message from Bishop Malloy:

 Catholic Relief Services Collection (CRS)

-Your support for this collection give aid to victims of persecution and natural disasters, provides legal services to poor immigrants, and advocates for the powerless.
+Your support for this collection will give aid to victims of persecution and natural disasters, provide legal services to poor immigrants, and advocate for the powerless.
 The reach of CRS spans the globe, helping an array of families on every continent by addressing a myriad of needs.
-Last year, $49,350 was distributed to this collection.
+Last year, $44,111 was distributed to this collection.

 Worldwide and U.S. Disaster Relief Fund Rockford Diocese Response

 Whenever a natural disaster occurs and/or a significant need develops, Bishop David J. Malloy receives numerous petitions for financial assistance from the affected areas, the USCCB, or from news reports of natural disasters.
 With the creation of this fund, he has resources available to respond on behalf of the people of the Rockford Diocese.
-This past year, Bishop Malloy distributed a total of $12,500 to Hurricane Laura disaster relief.
+This past year, Bishop Malloy distributed a total of $20,000 for disaster response in Florida and tornado response in Illinois.

 Catholic Elementary School Financial Support for the Diocese of Rockford

 Your prayerful support and donation will help underprivileged schools in the Diocese of Rockford to continue to educate and provide religious and moral formation to their students.
-Thanks to your generosity, this collection provided $150,000 to needy schools in our diocese last year as they worked to serve students amidst the pandemic.
+Thanks to your generosity, this collection provided $192,500 to needy schools in our diocese last year as they worked to serve students amid the pandemic.

 Rockford Diocesan Priests’ Pension Plan

 Our priests devote their lives to bringing people closer to Christ.
 In retirement many of our priests continue to offer Mass, serve as spiritual leaders, minister to the sick, and provide other pastoral support.
-With gratitude for their years of faithful ministry, the diocese has a Priests’ Pension to support our 43 currently retired priests and those who will retire in the future.
+With gratitude for their years of ministry, the diocese has a Priests’ Pension to support our 40 currently retired priests, including Monsignor Joseph Linster, who was ordained 52 years ago in faithful service of our diocese, most recently at St. Patrick Parish of St. Charles.
+When his parish recognized his retirement, school children summarized Msgr.
+Linster’s homilies as: “Be faithful, be watchful, be thankful.”
+Our Priests’ Pension is also key to supporting our current priests who will retire in the future.
+Last year, $97,993 was distributed to the pension.